webpro-nl/knip/README.md

 Other configuration files use `require` or `import` statements to use dependencies, so they can be analyzed like the rest of the source files.
 These configuration files are also considered `entry` files.

+### Create a new plugin

+Getting false positives because a plugin is missing?
+Want to help out?
+Feel free to add your own plugin!
+Get started:

+    npm run create-plugin -- --name [myplugin]

 ## Configuration

 ### Libraries versus Applications